Paywall: Readers bypassing paywalls

-Readers are sometimes able to bypass paywalls by changing their browser settings (e.g. disabling JavaScript to bypass a paywall that requires it) or using third-party tools like 12ft.
+Readers are sometimes able to bypass paywalls by changing their browser settings (e.g. disabling JavaScript to bypass a paywall that requires it) or using third-party tools like Bypass Paywalls Clean.
 Data on the number of readers who bypass paywalls is often unclear to publishers due to the variety of options employed to circumvent paywalls, and responses from publishers have been mixed.
 In 2023, the Financial Times expressed a lack of concern over paywall circumvention, finding that only a small portion of its readers bypass its paywalls, while the Boston Globe saw its subscriber count triple after closing its paywall loopholes in 2019.

 In November 2018, Mozilla removed Bypass Paywalls, a paywall-bypassing browser extension, from the Firefox add-on store for violating its terms of service.
 The browser extension Bypass Paywalls Clean was also removed from the Firefox add-on store in 2023, as well as the GitLab and GitHub software hosting services in 2024.